HIDDEN GEM

-Mexico’s Chetumal Bay has the best saltwater fly fishing you’ve never heard of.
-Here’s why it’s a hidden gem
+Longing for a winter escape?
+Mexico’s tropical Chetumal Bay offers the best saltwater fly fishing you’ve never heard of—until now

 Advertisement

-The rhythmic slap of waves against the panga’s hull falls silent as our guide, Carlos Godoy, cuts the motor and begins to pole the boat, watching intently for the flash or tail of a bonefish, tarpon or permit.
-So begins another morning in one of sport fishing’s best-kept secrets—a remote corner of Mexico’s Caribbean coast, where the crystalline waters of Chetumal Bay meet the lush mangrove jungles of Quintana Roo.
+The rhythmic slap of waves against the panga’s hull fades as our guide, Carlos Godoy, cuts the motor and begins to pole the boat along, his eyes fixed on the water.
+He’s watching intently for the flash or tail of a bonefish, tarpon or permit as we ghost across the shallow flat.
+So begins another morning at one of sportfishing’s best-kept secrets—a remote corner of Mexico’s Caribbean coast, where the crystalline waters of Chetumal Bay meet the lush mangrove jungles of Quintana Roo.

 Advertisement